aleshaleksey/fansys23/conditions-types.md

 #### Energy/elemental damage

 Energy damage is caused by various forms of energy and can affect anything with a physical form.
-Energies of a supernatural source can affect incorporeal entities.
+Energies of a supernatural source, can affect incorporeal entities.

-**Heat (fire)** damage is caused by the heating of materials, and their subsequent oxidation causing it to become too frail to maintain its form and function (at least "natural" fire does).
-'Supernatural" burns away the essence.
+**Heat (fire)** damage is caused by the heating of a material, and its subsequent oxidation, which causes it to become too frail to maintain its form and function (at least "natural" fire does).
+"Supernatural" fire burns away the essence.
 This damage is particularly effective against biological and flammable targets.
 It can cause "incapacitated" (pain) or "blinded" (permanent) condition.
 Flammable materials ignite when dealt at least 10 points of heat damage.
 Highly flammable materials ignite when dealt any heat damage.
 Heat also tends to travel "upwards" and should not be underestimated!

 **Cold (ice)** damage is caused a reduction of energy level in the substance of the target, often causing it to lose physical function, become brittle, or even freeze.
 Cold damage causes dangerous conditions like "immobilised" (frozen) and "incapacitated" (hypothermic).